MillerMarc1/Azure-CleanupReport/README.md

 ## Function Overview

 Within the Az.Cleanup-Custom PowerShell module exists a public folder.
 This folder holds various .ps1 scripts that include functionality for each resource.
-In order to add a resource or remove a resource from a report, the appropriate function contained in the public folder is called.
+In order to add a resource or remove a resource from the report, adjust the appropriate function call.

 - ### disk.ps1